Mixed Use Bulding

 Download 1800 Pixels JPEG Image.

-This 1800-pixel image offers versatility for print: achieve crisp, detailed prints up to 6 inches at 300 DPI, or opt for larger, yet still sharp visuals up to 12 inches at 150 DPI.
+Utilize this 1800-pixel image at 300 DPI for sharp, detailed prints up to 6 inches.
+When your narrative requires larger images, deploying it at 150 DPI allows for clear, impactful visuals up to 12 inches.
 Accredited press members can download high-res images free of watermarks.
 Alternatively, low-res images are instantly available.
-Acknowledgements for photographs are in the Image Credits Section.
+Image attributions can be found in the Image Credits Section.

 Torres Arquitetos Corporate Logo